Have an interview? Here are some tips

 - Don’t feel the need to fill any silence.
 Once you’ve finished answering a question, it is okay to stop, even if it takes the reporter time to get to the next question.

 - At the end of an interview, most reporters will ask whether there is anything else you would like to add.
 Always be prepared with a statement that helps re-enforce your key talking points — or allows you to address an important point not previously touched on.

 - Typically, you’ll always want to look at the reporter — not the camera — when being interviewed.
-The one exception might be in a studio interview, when the reporter or host is at a distant location.
+Common exceptions include a studio interview, when the reporter or host is at a distant location, or in a Zoom/FaceTime/Skype interview.
 It's never a bad idea to ask the person interviewing you first if you have any questions.

 - Always be certain in advance to know whether the interview is airing live or being recorded.
 Also, will the interview be edited into soundbites, or air in its entirety?

 - If the interview is about to be conducted in a noisy location, feel free to ask whether you can move to a better location.
 You want to be able to hear and be heard.

 - Remember your public speaking class: speaking slower than you think you need to is often a good rule of thumb.

 - Shorter, concise answers work better for media pick-up and use.

 - Be conscious of what's behind you and even on you when you're being interviewed.
 Is there sensitive information on your computer screen?
 Are you wearing appropriate safety gear in a laboratory environment?